DavidSMishkin/ai-case-study/README.md

 * **Field of Operation:**

-Tesla, Inc. operates in the global Electric Vehicle Industy employing Generative AI solutions for autonomous driving systems
+Tesla, Inc. operates in the global Electric Vehicle Industy employing Generative AI solutions for autonomous driving systems.

+* **Major Trends in hte Industry**